yracine/device-type.myneurio/README.md

 c) Hit the "From Code" tab on the left corner

-d) Copy and paste the code from NeurioInit under https://github.com/yracine/device-type.myneurio.groovy/tree/master/smartapps
+d) Copy and paste the code from MyNeurioInit under https://github.com/yracine/device-type.myneurio.groovy/tree/master/smartapps

 e) Hit the create button at the bottom